Did you know the the meaning of the words to an old favorite Beatles song, “While My Guitar Gently Weeps…” have changed!? (Well, at least for me.)

 “I look from the wings at the play you are staging.
 While my guitar gently weeps”

 Could this Jesus be wanting to step up once again to the center so he can teach all of us how his unfolding of our love for Him unfolds his Agape Love through all of us… We have been taught by default, that it is mostly up to “the trained” to make Life and Love happen within the church.
 It’s not.
-God’s Spirit within us desires to train us all how to walk as Jesus walked and do as he did… so that all of us are participating together with him in the Life and Love of a gathered community of believers.
+God’s Spirit within us desires to train us all how to walk as Jesus walked and do as he did… so that all of us are participating together with him in the Life and in the Love of a gathered community of believers.

-“Look at you all Still my guitar gently weeps”
+“Look at you all… Still my guitar gently weeps”